temporalio/documentation/blog/2021-03-31-sergey-how-its-going.md

 From the coding point of view, JetBrains is simply awesome; it is lightweight, cross-platform, and cross-language.
 In the hindsight, I should have started using Rider back at Microsoft for its lightweightness and cross-platform support.
 At Temporal, I mostly use GoLand, IntelliJ (occasionally) and Rider(I try to stay up to speed with the fast development in the Orleans world).

 ### Golang
-Go is a bit strange with some tradeoffs, I understand but others, not so much.
+Go is a bit strange, with some tradeoffs I understand but others, not so much.

 On the plus side:
 * Simple, limited syntax